-If you've just bought a new smartphone, or you're thinking about picking up a new device in the next few weeks, you might be starting to think about your existing data.
+If you've just bought a new smartphone, or you're thinking about picking up a new device in the next few weeks, you might be starting to think about how to transfer data to a new phone.
 From all of those special memories captured in photos, videos and even messages to your favourite apps and games, there's going to be a lot on your old phone that you don't want to lose.

 Luckily, transferring your data over from one phone to another is easier than ever.
-We're here to guide both iPhone and Android users through it, in a series of simple step-by-step guides.
+We're here to guide both iPhone and Android users through it, in a series of simple step-by-step guides, to show you how to transfer data to new phone.

 Before You Transfer

-Whatever phone you own, be it an iPhone or an Android device, performing a backup is essential in the unlikely event that something goes wrong during the transfer process.
+Whatever phone you own, be it an iPhone or an Android device, performing a backup is essential in the unlikely event that something goes wrong during the transfer process to your new phone.

 For iPhone users, creating an up-to-date backup can be done by heading to Settings > Your Name > iCloud > iCloud Backup.